x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/conditions-and-exceptions.md

 Conversely, a recipient exception from this section *prevents* the rule action from being applied to *all* recipients of the message, not just for the detected recipients.

+> [!NOTE]
+> These conditions don't consider messages that are sent to recipient proxy addresses.
+They only match messages that are sent to the recipient's primary email address.
+>
- **Note**: This condition doesn't consider messages that are sent to recipient proxy addresses.
-It only matches messages that are sent to the recipient's primary email address.
-Also, This condition is applied to all recipients on the current fork only.
-If the message was bifurcated by any other action such as Anti-malware or preceding mail flow rule, mail flow actions will be applied on the matching fork only.
+> These conditions are applied to all recipients in the current fork of the message only.
+If the message was bifurcated by any other action (for example, anti-malware or an erlier mail flow rule), the action will be applied on the matching fork only.

 <br>